-An often-quoted non-fictional character quoted for wisdom is the current Dalai Lama.
-The Dalai Lama is a title given by the Tibetan people to the foremost spiritual leader of the Gelug or "Yellow Hat" school of Tibetan Buddhism, the newest of the classical schools of Tibetan Buddhism.
+An often-quoted real-life character quoted for wisdom is the Dalai Lama - a title given by the Tibetan people to the foremost spiritual leader of the Gelug or "Yellow Hat" school of Tibetan Buddhism.
 The 14th and current Dalai Lama is Tenzin Gyatso, who lives as a refugee in India.
 Here are four elements of the Dalai Lama’s wisdom:

 “We live and we die, this is the truth that we can only face alone.
 No one can help us, not even the Buddha.
 So, consider carefully, what prevents you from living the way you want to live your life?”

 “Be kind whenever possible.
 It is always possible.”

 “Remember sometimes not getting what you want is a wonderful stroke of luck.”

 “We have to make a sustained effort, again and again, to cultivate the positive aspects within us.”

 The wisdom pronounced from Yoda and the Dalai Lama, however, can only be learned from living.
 One can read all the wise statements available but without reflection, experience, and intention it would be difficult to acquire such wisdom firsthand.
 As you reflect upon today’s post, here are some questions to consider: